highcharts/grid-lite-dist/README.md

 ## Installation

-If you simply want to include Highcharts Grid Lite into a project, use the [distribution package](https://www.npmjs.com/package/@highcharts/grid-lite), or read the [download page](http://www.highcharts.com/download).
+If you simply want to include Highcharts Grid Lite into a project, use the [distribution package](https://www.npmjs.com/package/@highcharts/grid-lite), or refer to the [download page](http://www.highcharts.com/download).
 For general installation instructions, see [installation documentation](https://highcharts.com/docs/grid/installation)

 ### Install from npm